RESOURCES REGARDING TRANSITION AND DETRANSITION

 Legal and Legislative Issues

 As a parent, you may encounter some legal issues or be concerned about legislation that is currently in place or that is coming.
 We have included some relevant articles and links that will help guide you as you navigate this aspect of your child or loved one's situation.
 Once children reach age 18, they can access any surgery or wrong sex hormones.
-Irreversible underage surgeries are also common and encouraged by gender clinics.
+We encourage every parent to review Ohio's 2024 Legislation, specifically, HB68 and HB8 and visit the "Media" page and review all new presidential executive orders.
+We encourage all physicians to review their current protocols and adjust them accordingly, and consider training staff:

 Fact-Checking the HHS by SEGM